tgfrerer/ofxPlaylist/Readme.md

 * Internal memory management using ofPtr()
 * Keyframes can be set to execute in sequence or in parallel
 * Calculate total remaining duration of Playlist
-* NEW: Tweens follwing Bézier curves, mirroring the functionality of Adobe After Effects temporal timeline curves.
+* Tweens follwing Bézier curves, mirroring the functionality of Adobe After Effects temporal timeline curves.

 ## Use: